dan-da/hd-wallet-derive/README.md

 # Thanks

 A big thank-you to the author of bitwasp/bitcoin-php.
-This library does the heavy lifting of dealing with deterministic keys and multisig, amongst other things.
+This library does the heavy lifting of dealing with deterministic keys and all things bitcoin.

 # Todos

+* refactor under /src and make into a separate lib/package for high level derivation operations.
 * add test cases, ideally for each coin.
 * web frontend, maybe just for xpub keys, or to run locally.